omonye/pdsnd_github/README.md

 ### Files used
+The data files were save in CSV format

-Washington csv file
+Washington  file
-New_york_city csv file
+New_york_city file
-Chicago csv file
+Chicago  file

 The above files contain randomly selected data for the first six months of 2017 are provided for all three cities.
 All three of the data files contain the same core six (6) columns:
 •	Start Time (e.g., 2017-01-01 00:07:57)